ricosharp/blog/_posts/2018/2018-05-12-ScreenCloud-Player-on-a-Raspberry-Pi.md

 ---
 title: "ScreenCloud Player on a Raspberry Pi"
-excerpt: "Installing ScreenCloud Player on a Raspberry Pi, and configuring it to automatically start on boot"
+excerpt: "Installing ScreenCloud Player on a Raspberry Pi, and configuring it to automatically start on boot."
 ---
 [ScreenCloud](https://screen.cloud) is a digital signage solution that is very user friendly.
 It is simple to configure, and compatible with variety of TV's and devices.